► New 2020 Audi S3 Sportback review

-The 300(ish) horsepower, all-wheel drive hot hatch market is getting crowded.
-Alongside the perennial Golf R, BMW and Mercedes-AMG have gotten in on the action with the M135i and A35.
-Put it altogether, and Audi’s latest S3 has some serious competition.
+The 300(ish) horsepower, all-wheel drive hot hatch market is certainly a crowded place to be.
+Alongside the perennial Golf R, BMW and Mercedes-AMG have have muscled their way in on the action with the M135i and A35.
+Put it all together, and Audi’s latest S3 has some serious competition.

 What’s new on the Audi S3 Sportback?

 A fresh look to coincide with the regular A3, obviously, with a tremendously aggressive face complete with angled design elements in the front bumper and detailed light clusters, and quad exhausts at the rear.
 And unlike other cars made by Ingolstadt, the S3's pipes are fully functional.

-Changes to a regular A3 hatch are few and far between inside, save for sports seats that use recycled PET plastic bottles in the upholstery and Audi Sport graphics for the digital instrument cluster.
+Inside, changes from the regular A3 hatch are few and far between, save for sports seats that use recycled PET plastic bottles in the upholstery and Audi Sport graphics for the digital instrument cluster.
 Material quality is fine, if not the usual Audi stellar, and the stubborn curmudgeon in me breathes a sigh of relief that the A3 has manual air-con controls over the Golf and Octavia’s touchscreen menus.
 Even so, the cabin isn’t filled with much in the way of surprise and delight.

 The main highlight of the S3, though, is its capable powertrain – one that’s familiar to VW Group fans.
 The engineering focus for the powertrain was to maintain outputs – which the teams have achieved: the 2.0-litre four-cylinder turbo makes 306bhp and 295lb ft, sprinting to 62mph in 4.8 seconds and onto 155mph.